 1 in 4 Adults in England Could Be Hooked On Prescribed Drugs

-A new report commissioned by the government to review addictive prescription drugs has revealed that 1 in 4 adults were prescribed them last year.
+A new report commissioned by the government to review addictive prescription drugs has revealed that 1 in 4 adults was prescribed them last year.

 Public Health England (PHE) took information from prescribing data, literature and personal experiences to review 5 specific classes of prescribed drugs.
 These classes of drugs are associated with drug abuse, dependence and addiction.